 - 1 kg (2 lb 3 oz) chickpeas

-- 1 tsp salt – optional
+- 1 teaspoon salt - optional

-Chickpeas, like any other legume need to be soaked for two reasons.
+Chickpeas, like any other legume, need to be soaked for two reasons.
 It makes the beans more digestible and helps the cooking process because they get softened beforehand.
-Ideally you soak them over night but you can speed this process up.
+Ideally, you soak them overnight but you can speed this process up.

 Place the chickpeas in a large pot and cover them with water.
 Rather use too much than too little water since the chickpeas will double in size.
 Bring the water to a boil, cook the chickpeas for 2-3 minutes, remove them from the hot stove and let them soak for an hour.